Skip to content

 • What Structures can you identify?

-• Can you find the Pineal gland in the CT volume?
-The Pineal Gland is often calcified.
-Look for a small white dot
+• The pineal gland.
+The pineal gland is often calcified.
+Look for a small white dot.

 Overlay volumes